– For the first time in 2021, weekly top ten viewership surpassed the same week’s viewership in 2020.

 How about this for a statistic:

 Manifest’s second week of viewership was the third highest total hours viewed of any piece of content since the week of December 28th.

 That’s a huge number.
 Yet, this happened:

-A show is popular on Netflix—really popular—and yet now it is cancelled.
-Which begs all sorts of questions.
-Like..is Netflix a better platform for series than broadcast?
+A show is popular on Netflix—really popular—and yet now it has been cancelled, which begs all sorts of questions.
+Like…is Netflix a better platform for series than broadcast?
 Should Netflix buy Manifest?
 Or should NBC/Warner Bros keep making it?

 Listen, those are a lot of great questions.
 So many that I can’t answer them all in one column.
 But they capture a general mood/feeling, which is that Netflix can launch big hits and that broadcast networks cannot.
 At the extremes, folks assume Netflix can launch every show into a big hit.
 At even further extremes, Netflix “super-Bulls” assume Netflix has already won the streaming wars and should be valued at $1,000 a share.
 (It’s currently around $500, for those who don’t track daily.)

 Manifest is a big hit for Netflix.
 But I’m not sure it was bigger on Netflix than on NBC.
 (I need a few more weeks of data to make that comparison.)
 Moreover, Netflix’s “hit rate” with “second run” TV is even more complicated.
 For every Manifest, there is a Baker and the Beauty.